Assad calls for mobilisation against ‘puppet’ rebels

-FRANCE 24 correspondent in Beirut, Lucy Fielder, said Assad’s speech was a “major disappointment” to the activists who still held hope that he might step down, because “these were not the words of a man who was intending to leave.”
+FRANCE 24 correspondent in Beirut, Lucy Fielder, said Assad’s speech was a “major disappointment” to the activists who still held hope that he might step down, because “these were not the words of a man who was intending to leave.”it

 The Syrian leader presented what he called a peace plan that includes proposals for a new constitution, national dialogue and reconciliation “with those who have not betrayed Syria”, as well as an amnesty after the winding down of military operations.

 "The first stage of a political solution would require that regional powers stop funding and arming [the opposition], an end to terrorist operations and controlling the borders," he said, in his first formal comments since a June address to parliament.